openfaas/faas-netes/README.md

 To configure ingress see the `helm` chart.
 By default NodePorts are used.
 These are listed in the [deployment guide](https://docs.openfaas.com/deployment).

+By default functions are exposed at `http://gateway:8080/function/NAME`.

+You can also use the [IngressOperator to set up custom domains and HTTP paths](https://github.com/openfaas-incubator/ingress-operator)

 ### Image pull policy

 By default, deployed functions will use an [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/#updating-images) of `Always`, which ensures functions using static image tags are refreshed during an update.